Anthony Brown (quarterback)

-Anthony Almein Brown Jr. (born July 27, 1998) is an American football quarterback for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Boston College and Oregon.
+Anthony Almein Brown Jr. (born July 27, 1998) is an American professional football quarterback for the Houston Gamblers of the United Football League (UFL).
+He played college football for the Boston College Eagles and Oregon Ducks.
+He has played professionally in the National Football League for the Baltimore Ravens, and as a scout team quarterback for the Buffalo Bills.

-Early life and high school
+Early life

-Brown grew up in the Cliffwood section of Aberdeen Township, New Jersey and attended St. John Vianney High School in Holmdel Township, New Jersey.
+Brown grew up in the Cliffwood section of Aberdeen Township, New Jersey, and attended St. John Vianney High School in Holmdel Township, New Jersey.
 He became the team's starting quarterback going into his junior year and passed for 2,198 yards and 25 touchdowns while rushing for 839 yards and eight touchdowns.
 As a senior, he passed for 2,298 yards and 33 touchdowns while rushing for 604 yards and nine touchdowns and was named first-team All-State and the Shore Conference Football Player of the Year.

 College career

 Boston College

 Brown redshirted his true freshman season at Boston College.
 The next year, Brown became the second freshman in school history to start a season opener and completed 134 of 258 passes for 1,367 yards and 11 touchdowns with nine interceptions before he suffered a season-ending knee injury.
 He started all 12 of the Eagles' games and completed 158 of 285 pass attempt for 2,121 yards with 20 touchdowns and nine interceptions in his redshirt sophomore season.
 As a redshirt junior, Brown completed 81-of-137 passes for 1,250 yards with nine touchdowns and two interceptions before suffering a season-ending knee injury six games into the season.
 After the firing of head coach Steve Addazio at the end of the season, Brown announced that he would be leaving Boston College with the intention of playing elsewhere as a graduate transfer.
 He committed to transfer to Oregon over Georgia, Mississippi State, Colorado, Michigan State, Vanderbilt, South Florida, and Northern Illinois.